IhGori/IhGori/README.md

 ### Hi, I'm Igor 👋
 I am a Computer Engineering student, interested in software development projects that impact on improving lives.
 - I'm from Brazil (Petrolina - PE)
-- Currently, I'm working on a Software Engineering project in the health area (improving full stack development techniques).
+- Currently, I'm working on a Software Engineering project in the health area (improving full stack development techniques) seeking to improve patient care and process speed.